5 Ways to Land SEO Content Writing Projects, Even If You’re New

 Yes … but, let me explain.

-First, a hobby blog allows you to test out your new SEO skills in a fun, non-threatening way.
+First, a Money-Making Website or hobby blog allows you to test out your new SEO skills in a fun, non-threatening way.
 (Read: You can try out a lot of stuff before you approach your first prospect.)
 Messing something up is no big deal.
 You can tweak and test and rewrite to your heart’s content.

-Second, there’s a solid business reason for creating a hobby blog.
+Second, there’s a solid business reason for creating a Money-Making Website or hobby blog.
 Every post you write gives you a shining example you can send to prospects — especially if you’re brand-new to SEO writing and you don’t have writing samples (or clips).
 When a prospect asks, “Do you have clips?” you can confidently say “yes” and share the link to your blog.

 Talk to business owners you see every day